 Because the program supports participants’ exploration, reflection, and exchange (rather than just transmitting knowledge), it can be used in a variety of contexts and at different learning levels.
 It’s suitable for higher education, but can also be used in adult and life-long-learning contexts.
 With some adaptation, older students at the high school/secondary education level are also likely to benefit.

-Why the Educational Worldview Journey?
+Why the Worldview Journey?

 The Worldview Journey supports students to explore their worldviews, in interaction with each other, and in relation to the bigger whole.
 It empowers them to reflect on their perspectives, take the perspectives of others, and cultivate more planetary perspectives.
 This has great value from a psychological, cultural, and societal/systems point of view.